aftwasiq/astronomer/README.md

 Astronomers features are limited at the moment, and many more are to come as I improve the bot further.
 This is the first (proper) Discord Bot I've made, which utilizes web-scraping, and integration of NASA Open APIs, Wikipedia Public APIs, and News APIs to fetch and display dynamic content related to celestial objects, space news, and astronomy.

+Astronomer currently runs 24/7 on a Heroku Server.

 Here are examples usages of current commands that Astronomer has:

 ### $locate {object}, $locate_random